Kozea/CSStyle/pages/user_documentation.rst

 Advanced Usage with Python Server
 =================================

-If you want to use CSStyle on your website with a Python programmed server.
+If you want to use CSStyle on your python server, you can simply install csstyle from pip and then use it as a module:
-You can simply copy the csstyle/csstyle directory from the project archive on your server and then create your own CSStyle calling file.

-You can use ``csstyle.py`` to understand how you can make a calling method.
-Here is an example:

 .. code-block:: python